fullsoak/cloudflare-workers-examples/README.md

 (✓) resolved using a patch on `app.fetch` so `.css` and `.t|jsx` files are loaded via Cloudflare Workers Static Assets instead of file system.

+(❌) css content that is Server-side-rendered together with the initial HTML content is not yet supported.
+A workaround is to inline CSS into the components, or placing `<link>` elements.
+Whether it's possible to provide the same level of support for this feature as it is on the other deployment platforms (Deno Deploy / render.com / self-host) is unknown at the moment.

 ---